Supporting learner progression: assessment guidance

 The learner should be at the centre of the transition process.
 Effective transition is about supporting all learners along the learning continuum, as they move between different groups, different classes, different years and different settings.
 Ensuring the well-being of all learners should be an important and integral part of the process, recognising the needs of individuals, while also supporting both continuity and progression in their learning.
-The understanding of each individual learner gained from assessment is essential in supporting this process.
+The understanding a practitioner has of each individual learner, gained from assessment, is essential in supporting this process.

-- primary schools should engage with leaders of funded non-maintained settings
+- primary schools should engage with leaders of funded non-maintained nursery settings

 - primary and secondary schools should engage with each other